jahwi/bget/docs/readme.txt

 BGET [-switch] [-method] [-script]

 Where the methods are: -usejs, -usevbs, -useps, -usebits, -usecurl.
+It should be noted that the BITS method does not work with scripts located on external repositories.

 Examples: